-The per capita income in Garner in 2010 was $27,926, which is upper middle income relative to North Carolina and the nation.
-This equates to an annual income of $111,704 for a family of four.
+The per capita income in Garner in 2018 was $36,163, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $144,652 for a family of four.
 However, Garner contains both very wealthy and poor people as well.

 Garner is an extremely ethnically-diverse town.
 The people who call Garner home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Garner residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Garner include German, Irish, Italian, and Scottish.
+Garner also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.03% of the town’s residents.
+Important ancestries of people in Garner include English, German, Irish, Italian, and Scottish.

 The most common language spoken in Garner is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Arabic.